 Tyler Motte returns to lineup, but Ryan Lindgren remains out for Rangers

 BUFFALO – The Rangers are getting closer and closer to being whole.
-Forward Tyler Motte returned to the lineup Saturday against the Sabres after missing two games with an upper-body injury that might have been a concussion.
+Forward Tyler Motte returned to the lineup Saturday in the Rangers' 2-1 overtime win over the Sabres after missing two games with an upper-body injury that might have been a concussion.

 While Motte returned, though, defenseman Ryan Lindgren missed his sixth game with an upper-body injury, believed to be a left shoulder problem.
 Lindgren has been making increasing strides over the past week, from skating on his own Tuesday, to skating at practice wearing a non-contact jersey Wednesday, to practicing full-contact Friday.